Jeremi360/PyFox/README.md

 To run just double click on main.py in corwbar folder.

+version: 0.1.8
-"Warning: This program is not finshed"
+"Warning: This program is not finished"

 Done:

-* history min list
+* history mini list
-* Fullscreen mode
+* Full screen mode
 * Tabs on Top - now on title bar:
 	 - rewrite using Gtk.Stock and Gtk.StockSwitcher
 	 - fixed!